mewset/Cursor-ID/README.md

 - Linux (tested on Arch & Debian-based systems)
 - `bash`, `jq`
 - Cursor installed and launched at least once
+- Cursor MUST be installed via the official .appimage
+- Tested and working on newest 1.1.1 release

 ## 🚀 Usage